 Soldering the PCB, adjustments and testing

-I took advantage of the opportunity to learn soldering some small SMD components (0603 and smaller).
-As it turned out later, It was quite tricky.
-I’ve soldered everything by hand , because of that it took me almost a eternity to solder them all …
+I’ve soldered all of the components by hand , because of that it took me almost a eternity to solder them all …

 After putting everything together I just needed to adjust some potentiometers to make it work.
-It was a pretty straightforward process really nothing special.
+It was a fairly straightforward process , really nothing special.

 3D printing some customized M3 standoffs

 I just love to look at my printer when its doing its work, it’s so addicting….